 It would also be worth looking at slightly less upmarket rivals such as the Volkswagen Passat, Ford Mondeo, or even the Skoda Superb.
 Handily, all Carbuyer reviews come with a list of alternatives for each car.

-If you know the type of car you want – a supermini, estate or an SUV, for example – but aren’t sure which models to start researching, check out our series of Best Cars articles.
-These list the top ten models in each class of car.
+If you know what kind of car you’re after – be it a supermini, family hatchback, estate or SUV for example – but don’t know which model to go for, then it's a good idea to check out our Best Cars articles, which outline our top 10 models in each class.